 Do I Need to Obtain Insurance for My Motorcycle?

-Yes, motorcycles are required to obtain insurance just as automobiles.
+Yes, motorcycles are required to obtain insurance just like automobiles.
 When purchasing this coverage, you should strongly consider purchasing UIM coverage as well, which is for YOUR protection.
-We explain minimum required auto coverage and UIM coverage in more detail here.
+We explain the minimum required auto coverage and UIM coverage in more detail here.

 Also, check with your insurance company to see if you can get an insurance rate discount for completing a motorcycle safety instruction course.
 Either way, you should really consider taking a safety course if you are going to ride a motorcycle on public highways.

 REMEMBER – SAFETY FIRST.
 Hopefully, you never need us, but if you have any criminal charges or personal injuries resulting from your riding on a motorcycle, you should call and set a consultation with an attorney at Futeral & Nelson.
 Enjoy your ride!